Diversity and Inclusion

 2024 PGY-1 beach

-Stony Brook Pediatric Residency Program Inclusivity Statement:
+Stony Brook Pediatric Residency Program Inclusivity Statement

 The Pediatric Residency Program at Stony Brook upholds our University’s to provide equitable access to a world-class education in an inclusive, caring, and respectful environment. ÌýWe acknowledge the that exist in the field of pediatrics and recognize the of racism, discrimination, and divisiveness on the well-being of children of all races and ethnicities. ÌýIn our efforts to improve the health and welfare of all children, we remain committed to promoting diversity, equity, and inclusivity in every aspect of clinical care, research, and medical education. ÌýWe take a firm stand against racism and insensitivity in all venues and forms and pledge to make progress towards correcting inequities that are identified within our medical/educational systems and clinical practice. ÌýOne of our central goals at Stony Brook Children's is to create an atmosphere where the many cultural and ethnic backgrounds among patients, faculty, and house staff are not only recognized, but respected, understood, and embraced.